 When was school made compulsory for children in Scotland?
+1872.

 Did children go to school before that date?
 Yes, but because it wasn't compulsory many did not attend and attendance was irregular.
 Many children could not read or write.

 How was life for children different after school became compulsory?

-All children from 5 - 13 years had to go to school.
+All children from 5-13 years had to go to school.
 The standard of education improved.

 What was school like for children in the Victorian era?
 Schools were often a harsh environment - obedience was strictly enforced.
-Children were expected to learn by repetition, even if they did not understand what they were being taught.
+Children were expected to learn by repetiton, even if they did not understand what they were being taught.

 Were boys and girls treated the same?
 How does that make you feel?
 No, they were taught different subjects and there was an emphasis on domestic training for girls.

 What subjects did they teach in school?
 Reading, writing and arithmetic (the 'three Rs').
 Religion.
 PE.
 Needlework (girls) and woodwork (boys).

+Find the TAWSE
-Why did they have these in school?

-To maintain discipline.
-The would strike children across their hands and backs of legs.
+Why did they have these in school and using prior knowledge (what you have read) what were they for?
+To maintain discipline - teachers would strike children across their hands and legs for misbehaving or for answering incorrectly.

 What are they made from?
 Leather.

-Would this be a good method for punishment?
+Do you think this would be a good method for punishment?
 Why?